HenryKuria/Ip-Prefix-Verifier/README.md

 **How it works**

-The script uses the whois command to check the AfriNIC database
+The script uses the whois command to check the AfriNIC database.

-You should modify the path in the script to point to your spreadsheet
+Paste the spreadsheet file in the same direcory as the prefix_verify.py script Execute the script

 **Installation**

-clone the script, make it executable
+1. Make sure you have pip installed

-pip install -r requirements.txt
+2. pip install -r requirements.txt

-run script
+This script was made with love by Henry Mburu - tel- +254 710 586 622, henryairuk@gmail.com